 Regulated occupations are governed by provincial legislation regarding licensing/certification standards.
 These occupations include:

 - occupations (such as foresters, lawyers, teachers)

 - compulsory trades (such as electricians, heavy equipment technicians, welders)

 To find out more, see the list of regulated occupations and trades in Alberta.

 The Agreement on Internal Trade (AIT)

 Individual provinces and territories often have different rules governing certification.
 To address this, governments across the country (except Nunavut) signed the Agreement on Internal Trade (AIT) in 1995.
 Chapter 7 (Labour Mobility) of the Agreement makes it easier for people to access job opportunities across Canada.

-Under labour mobility provisions of the AIT (and similar agreements such as the British Columbia-Alberta-Saskatchewan New West Partnership Trade Agreement), persons who are certified and in good standing in one jurisdiction in Canada can apply to other Canadian jurisdictions which offer the same certification without having to retrain, retest or have their qualifications reassessed.
+Under the labour mobility provisions of the AIT, workers who are certified and in good standing in one jurisdiction in Canada can apply to other Canadian jurisdictions where the occupation is regulated without having to retrain, retest or have their qualifications reassessed.

 The provinces of British Columbia, Alberta, Saskatchewan and Manitoba have entered in to the New West Partnership Trade Agreement (NWPTA).
 Similar to Chapter 7 of the AIT, Article 13 (Labour Mobility) of the NWPTA also allows for certified workers in regulated occupations to have their qualifications recognized as they move between the 4 provinces.

 For labour mobility information for workers, regulators and employers, visit WorkersMobility.ca.